fluencelabs/examples/quickstart/2-browser-parallel-computation/README.md

 }
 ```

-You can deploy it yourself by following [CLI quickstart](https://fluence.dev/docs/build/get-started) guide, replacing `HelloWorld` module with following code and renaming `HelloWorld` service to `Adder` service.
+You can deploy it yourself by following [CLI quickstart](https://fluence.dev/docs/build/get-started) guide, replacing `HelloWorld` module with following code and renaming `HelloWorld` service to `Adder` service there.

 Let's navigate to the `2-browser-parallel-computation` directory in the VSCode terminal and install the dependencies: